Tanzania: Rafiki wa Faru

 In the 1970s, more than 400 black rhinos lived within Mkomazi National Park in Tanzania.
 However, by the late 1980s, none remained due to the poaching epidemic that swept through East and southern Africa.
 Habitats and other species had also declined in quality and number.

-In 1989, the Government of Tanzania invited the George Adamson Wildlife Preservation Trust to work with them revitalise Mkomazi National Park (then a Game Reserve in which controlled hunting was allowed).
-Habitat was restored, breeding programmes put in place for endangered species, and the Critically Endangered Eastern black rhino; a black rhino sub-species, was reintroduced into a heavily protected fenced area within the Park: the Mkomazi Rhino Sanctuary.
+In 1989, the Government of Tanzania invited the George Adamson Wildlife Preservation Trust to work with them revitalise Mkomazi National Park.
+Habitat was restored, breeding programmes put in place for endangered species, and the black rhino was reintroduced into a heavily protected fenced area within the Park: the Mkomazi Rhino Sanctuary.

-Winning the hearts and minds of local communities is critical in ensuring that Mkomazi never experiences a mass wipe-out of its rhino population again.
+The Sanctuary practises a multi-faceted approach to rhino security, including traditional protection methods such as alarmed fencing, anti-poaching patrols, aerial surveillance, training scouts and, since August 2015, deploying a canine unit.
+“Fortress conservation” has a vital role to play during the rhino poaching crisis.
+But winning the hearts and minds of local communities is also critical in ensuring that Mkomazi never experiences a mass wipe-out of its rhino population again.
 In 2008, to combat this threat, Rafiki Wa Faru was created to teach children living near the borders of the Sanctuary why rhino conservation is so important, and how the rhino population brings many benefits to them and their families.

-Lessons and activities are specifically designed to convey important conservation messages to 13-14 year old school children but also to resonate with their friends and families, and in turn be passed on throughout the whole community.
+The Mkomazi Rhino Sanctuary has developed an environmental education programme: Rafiki wa Faru, which means “Friend of rhino” in Swahili, targets schools and communities in 14 villages surrounding the National Park.
+The content of environmental education lessons and activities is specifically designed to convey important conservation messages to 13-14 year old school children but also to resonate with their friends and families, and in turn be passed on throughout the whole community.